mwshumway/mwshumway/README.md

 I'm an undergraduate student at Brigham Young University (BYU) studying applied and computational mathematics.
 I have the priveledge of currently doing research with [Dr. Mark Kempton](https://science.byu.edu/directory/mark-kempton) on nonbacktracking random walks on graphs.

 # Research Interests
-Broadly interesting in many things machine learning related.
+Broadly interested in many things machine learning related.
 More specifically, I'm really interested in
 - Reinforcement Learning
 - Theory of Deep Learning
 - Optimization